 If you want to get out of the city, Parquet el Palmeral is a great option.
 Packed with unique botanical wildlife, tall palms trees, and cascades, this park is like the Garden of Eden of Alicante.
 To reach it, take a train or C6 airport bus.

 Calling this park beautiful is a massive understatement.

-Just as you would expect of any coastal, city, Alicante also has a marina and it is spectacular.
+Just as you would expect of any coastal city, Alicante also has a marina, which is spectacular.
 Alicante’s Marina has plenty of yachts for rent and even sleep in. at night, the city lights illuminate the waters, making for a breathtaking and dreamy stroll along the water edge.

 There is also SoHo Bar in Marina, which serves some lovely cocktails and tasty coffee.